hide me

 there was no specific cap, he said, adding that he might avoid being suspended

 if he cut his bandwidth usage in half.
-But even then, the lack of a hard number gave
+But even then, the lack of a hard number

 Keith no guarantee.
 "I don't mind restrictions, but how can Comcast expect